Fcog/dutchlearningtools/VERB_MANAGEMENT_GUIDE.md

 2. **Add your new verbs** starting from row 121 (after the existing 119 verbs)
    - Follow the same column structure
    - Required columns: `infinitive`, `english`, `stem`, `level`, `is_separable`, `is_irregular`
-   - All conjugation columns for 4 tenses × 6 pronouns
+   - All conjugation columns for 3 tenses × 6 pronouns (future tense is auto-generated)

 3. **Save the file** as CSV (keep the same name)